-Essential Self-Publishing Tools and Services for Authors
+Essential Self-Publishing Tools and Resources For Writers

-Luckily, to make the process of self-publishing easier, there are many tools and services available that can save both time and money, as well as help in producing a top quality book or ebook.
+Luckily, to make the process of self-publishing easier, there are many tools and services available that can save both time and money and help produce a top-quality book or ebook.

 If you are a self-published author, there are many facets to what you need to do to succeed, so make sure you are equipped with the best self-publishing tools and services you require.

 Check back from time to time as we update this page with more useful self-publishing tools and services.